 Sudden changes in body position are enough to trigger round ligament/abdominal pain.
 Getting up quickly, lying down, or even a sharp cough can cause new stretching of the ligaments that can be painful.
 These pains often last only a few brief moments, but it is not uncommon for the soreness to linger for a few hours.
 If the pains are associated with spotting, cramping, change in body temperature or fever, it is important to seek out medical attention.

 Abdominal achiness is something that comes with pregnancy, but that does not mean you have to sit around in pain for its duration.
-Sitting down with your feet propped up is one of the best solutions of round ligament/abdominal achiness and pain.
+Sitting down with your feet propped up is one of the best solutions for round ligament/abdominal achiness and pain.
 If resting does not relieve the pain or the achiness turns into sharper pain, contact your attending physician for more advice.